 Multinuclear NMR spectroscopy and imaging of intact biological systems, with an emphasis in experimental neuro-oncology, oxidative stress, and gene therapy.

 Regulation of key mediators of the mammalian stress response- Corticotropin-Releasing Hormone (CRH), CRH receptors and binding protein, and corticosteroid receptors; dysregulation of the stress response in depression and anxiety-disorders.

 Chemical and structural biology of enzymes that covalently modify histones, transcription factors, and other nuclear proteins.
 Our current research focuses on elucidating the molecular mechanisms underlying the specificities of histone methyltransferases and demethylases and on developing new assays and reagents to characterize these enzymes.

 Transcriptional and post-transcriptional mechanisms that control neuronal differentiation; regulation of gene expression in the mammalian retina by microRNAs and other small RNAs.

 Regulation and specificity of serine-threonine protein kinase structures; regulation of calcium channels and neurotransmitter secretion; function and regulation of neuronal activity; Cyclic nucleotides and phosphorylation in neuronal plasticity.

 Biochemical and molecular studies of oncogenes and signaling pathways.

-mechanistic structure-function relationships in these ncRNAs using single molecule tools and then utilize them for biomedical, bioanalytical and nanotechnological applications.
+Mechanistic structure-function relationships in ncRNAs using single molecule tools, for biomedical, bioanalytical and nanotechnological applications.
 The ncRNAs we study range from small RNA enzymes, such as the hammerhead, hairpin and hepatitis delta virus ribozymes with potential use in human gene therapy and relevance to human disease, to large RNA-protein complexes, such as RNA interference machinery involved in gene regulation and virus suppression.